Voces y Caras: Latinx Communities of North Florida [

 in New York City.
 In 2010 I moved to Jacksonville to work at the University of North

 Florida.
-What I missed more than anything was the Latino community.
+What I missed more than anything was the Latinx community.
 At first, I didn't

 see Latinos either on campus or in the city and did not hear Spanish outside of my